RIAPS/riaps-pycom/src/scripts/readme.txt

 - riaps_deplo:     the deployment manager
 - riaps_device:    the device
 - riaps_disco:     the discovery service
+- riaps_fab:       a tool for managing multiple RIAPS nodes
 - riaps_gviz:      a graphical visualizer for an application model
 - riaps_lang:      the modeling language processor
+- riaps_logger:    the framework log server
 - rpyc_registry:   background communication between the controller and the deployment manager

 The following scripts are available for developers to utilize:
 - riaps_gen:              component code generation tool
 - riaps_gen_cert:         generate public/private key pair and self-signed certificate
+- riaps_log_config_test:  test app for log configuration file